ppy/osu-wiki/news/2020-06-21-project-loved-june-2020.md

 156 BPM, 2:16 | 6.06★, 5.59★, 5.98★
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

-As a consequence to the new monthly format of the Loved section, we decided to showcase the winners of mapping contests done inside the osu!taiko community, as a way to highlight those amazing maps that were worthy of winning their categories!.
-This time, we're starting with the osu!taiko Argentina Mapping Contest #2, which had KAH - energy night featured for the people in this community to compete.
+As a consequence of the new monthly format of the Loved section, we decided to showcase the winners of mapping contests done inside the osu!taiko community to highlight those amazing maps that were worthy of winning their categories!
+This time, we're starting with the osu!taiko Argentina Mapping Contest #2, which had *KAH - energy night* featured for the people in this community to compete.

-In 3rd place, the now Battle-scarred mapper Axer gave us a clear example of what a quality map looks like: An overall clean patterning, a tasteful placement of just enough SV to emphasize his mapping without going crazy and the usual 1/4+1/6 pattern that's the flavor of our times.
+In 3rd place, the now battle-scarred mapper Axer gave us a clear example of what a quality map looks like: overall clean patterning, tasteful placement of just enough SV to emphasize his mapping without going crazy, and the usual 1/4+1/6 patterns that are the flavour of our times.

-In 2nd place, one of Argentina's newer mappers, juanilp4evr managed to get a map that's truly a fine craftsmanship, with slightly wilder SV usage compared to Axer and a more techy approach to the song, leading to a really fun map that truly deserves to be in the top.
+In 2nd place, one of Argentina's newer mappers, juanilp4evr, managed to create a map of truly fine craftsmanship, with slightly wilder SV usage compared to Axer and a more techy approach to the song, leading to a really fun map that truly deserves to be in the top.

-Finally in 1st place, \_MMMMMM_MMMMMM\_ (a.k.a un-plugged) managed to snatch the win with a creative usage of SV and the clean pattern usage, only to top it off with his usual gimmicks which have slowly become part his identity as a mapper.
-We wanna congratulate the winners of the contest for their excellent maps and also encourage the rest of the community to reach for us in case you too want your contest map featured in the loved section!
+Finally, in 1st place, \_MMMMMM_MMMMMM\_ (A.K.A. un-plugged) snatched the win with a creative usage of SV and the clean pattern usage, and he topped it off with his usual gimmicks which have slowly become part of his identity as a mapper.
+We want to congratulate the winners of the contest for their excellent maps, and also encourage the rest of the community to reach for us in case you too want your contest map featured in the Loved voting!

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/taiko/3-adcar.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})